-Readmission to the College and admission to the College as a non-degree seeking student (student at large) are facilitated by the Office of Records Management and Registration on behalf of the academic divisions.
-Individuals who have questions about either of these options should direct their queries to Registrar@methodistcol.edu after reading the information below.
+Readmission to the College and admission to the College as a non-degree seeking student (student at large) are facilitated by the Admissions Office on behalf of the academic divisions.
+Individuals who have questions about either of these options should direct their queries to admissions@methodistcol.edu after reading the information below.